-The success of Resident Evil HD Remaster as well as 2019’s Resident Evil 2 remake has led many to wonder whether we’d ever see Capcom release a remake of Resident Evil 3.
+The success of Resident Evil HD Remaster, as well as 2019’s Resident Evil 2 remake has led many to wonder whether we’d ever see Capcom release a remake of Resident Evil 3.
 The survival horror title launched way back in 1999 for the PlayStation and is considered to be one of the best entries in the series.
 It also happens to be part of the shrinking list of RE games that haven’t received a proper HD remaster.

-Here, we’ll be breaking down everything currently known about the rumored Resident Evil 3 remake, and what you can expect.
+Here, we’ll be breaking down everything currently known about Resident Evil 3 remake, and what you can expect.
 Make sure to check back as we’ll be updating this story following any major announcements from Capcom.

-Resident Evil 3 Remake Rumors
+Resident Evil 3 Remake Release Date

 Resident Evil 3 Remake Story

-If the RE3 remake does in fact rework the original’s story, it’s possible we may see some supporting characters get a bigger spotlight, similar to how Ada Wong’s character was rewritten in 2019’s RE2 remake.
+If the RE3 remake does, in fact, rework the original’s story, it’s possible we may see some supporting characters get a bigger spotlight, similar to how Ada Wong’s character was rewritten in 2019’s RE2 remake.
 This would be a great way to update the story without straying too far from the original.

 For example, a character like Carlos Oliveira, one of the three U.B.C.S. survivors Jill encounters, would benefit from more screen time.
-While he plays a significant role in helping Jill escape Raccoon City, little effort is dedicated towards developing his character outside of the post-story mini-game “The Mercenaries: Operation Mad Jackal”.
+While he plays a significant role in helping Jill escape Raccoon City, little effort is dedicated to developing his character outside of the post-story mini-game “The Mercenaries: Operation Mad Jackal”.

 This would also help extend the original’s short 6-7 hour runtime.
 While fans may be content with keeping things as authentic as possible, RE3’s mostly outdoor setting provides a unique opportunity to be able to explore Raccoon City more than any other entry in the series.

-Resident Evil 3 Remake Gameplay – What Could Be Changed?
+Resident Evil 3 Remake Gameplay

 When it comes to actual gameplay, there are a number of directions we could see the RE3 remake being taken in.
 While the original benefited from a new dodge system and the ability to quickly turn 180-degrees to escape enemies, they often required far too precise timing and positioning.